MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 1. Single solution
   - Total length
   - Time\_window violation count
-  - Zone reenter rate
+  - Zone re-enter rate
-  - Number of line crossed by (lat, lng) coordinate.
-If line cross appears very often, we could argue that the route has backtrack.
+  - Number of line crossed by (latitude, longitude) coordinate.
+If line cross appears very often, we could argue that the route has backtracked.
   - Number of three continuous points shares same line.
 If this value is high we could argue there are many parts in the sequence are in same straight road.